svarsha4/Customer-Relationship-Management-Application/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Resume and Cover Letter Feedback Application
+# Customer Relationship Management Application

 ## By: Saul Varshavsky